-Fired cartridge cases and test-fired cartridge cases from revolvers, single shot or bolt action rifles, shotguns in other gauges, weapons never fired, or firearms deemed unsafe, inoperable, or incomplete are not suitable for entry into NIBIN.

-NIBIN partner site (i.e., WCFS) searches are automatically limited by NIBIN protocols to the site's designated regional location in the United States.
-Broader NIBIN geographical searches are performed only upon request.
+Revolvers, single shot or bolt action rifles, shotguns in other gauges, weapons never fired, or firearms deemed unsafe, inoperable, or incomplete are not suitable for entry into NIBIN.
+NIBIN partner site (i.e., CCBI) searches are automatically limited by NIBIN protocols to the site's designated regional location in the United States.
+Broader NIBIN geographical searches may be performed upon request.

-The Firearms Unit will only notify the requestor of a NIBIN entry of the lead(s) resulting from NIBIN correlations.
+The Firearms Unit will only notify the requestor of a NIBIN entry that initiates result of the lead(s) resulting from NIBIN correlations.
 The requester of a NIBIN entry is responsible for notifying all other associated agencies of the NIBIN lead(s).